Choosing the Width of your Tiny House Trailer

 For more information on assessing this for yourself we’ve written a handy article, called “How Big Can I Make My Tiny House?.

-We offer 3 standard width options – A, B & C – which seems to meet the floor plan priorities of many tiny house builders.
+We offer 3 standard width options for your tiny house trailer – A, B & C – which seems to meet the floor plan priorities of many tiny house builders.

 The trailer width dimension is also your “outside of stud measurement”.
 This is the distance from the outside of one stud wall to the outside of the opposite stud wall using Fred’s Unified Construction Method®.